Refereed Journal Articles

 - 2011.
 Perkins, Tracy and Julie Sze.
 “Images from the Central Valley.”
 Boom: A Journal of California 1(1):70-80.

-- Forthcoming.
+- 2015.
 “On Becoming a Public Sociologist: Amplifying Women’s Voices in the Quest for Environmental Justice.”
-In Sociologists in Action on Inequalities: Race, Class and Gender edited by S. K. White, J. M. White and K. O. Korgen.
+Pp. 88-92 in Sociologists in Action on Inequalities: Race, Class and Gender edited by S. K. White, J. M. White and K. O. Korgen.
 Los Angeles, CA: SAGE Publications.
-June 2014.

 - 2012.
 Review of Kivalina: A Climate Change Story in Race, Gender and Class, 19(1-2)177-179.